 \section{Basic Ideas}

-The idea of the modified random walk is due to the second author.
-We define the random walk on graphs as follows: given a graph $G=(V,E)$ with vertex set $V$ and the set of edges $E$ if at time $t_i$ we are in a vertex $v\in V$, at the next moment $t_{i+1}$ we decide to move to one of the neighboring vertices or to stay in the actual vertex (here and further in this work we consider discrete time).
-The probability to stay in the actual vertex $v_i$ be $p_i$ and the probability to move from vertex $v_i$ to $v_j$ be $p_{i,j}$.
-If we decide to change the vertex, the probabilities to choose one of the neighbors are equal and we get the following formula:
+We define the random walk on graphs as follows: given a graph $G=(V,E)$ with vertex set $V$ and the set of edges $E$, if at time $t_i$ we are in a vertex $v\in V$, at the next moment $t_{i+1}$ we decide to move to one of the neighboring vertices or to stay in the actual vertex (here and further in this work we consider discrete time), the probability to stay in the actual vertex $v_i$ be $p_i$ and the probability to move from vertex $v_i$ to $v_j$ be $p_{i,j}$.
+If we decide to change the vertex, the probabilities to choose one of the neighbors are equal and we obtain the following formula:

 where $d(v_i)$ is the degree of $v_i\in V$.